Frequently Asked Questions

 15. How can I see the impact ads have on my site?

 Log into your GTmetrix account and under the URL field there will be an "Analysis Options" button.

 Tick the "Adblock Plus" option.
 Your URL will be scanned with the ads blocked.
 You can also enable this option in the "Page Settings" button on the Report page sidebar.

 Blocking ads is helpful if you want to see the impact the ads are having on your page load times.

 Currently, GTmetrix only offers the ability to enable and disable the usage of Adblock Plus.
 The Easylist English filter subscription is used as the default filter set.

-GTmetrix has numerous test servers located worldwide which you are able to use for testing your site's speed.
-You can specify which test server to use by selecting a test server in the "Advanced Options" tab, on the dashboard page.
+GTmetrix has numerous test servers located worldwide, which you are able to use for testing your site's performance.
+You can specify which test server to use by selecting a test server in the "Analysis Options" button, on the dashboard page.

-GTmetrix offers page analysis through an actual Android device (Galaxy Nexus).
-On your Dashboard, click "Advanced Options" and select "Chrome (Android, Galaxy Nexus)" in the Test Format setting.
+For PRO users, GTmetrix offers page analysis through an actual Android device (Galaxy Nexus) and a multitude of simulated devices.
+On your Dashboard, click "Analysis Options" and select one of the various mobile devices and tablets in the in the Test Format dropdown.
 If you wish to re-test from a Report page, click on "Page Settings" and change your Test Format settings there.
 Re-test!